wavemaker/docs/learn/on-premise/configure/add-apps-capacity.md

 #### The ssh user don't have privileges(non sudo users)

-- If the user given to the Platform don't have privileged access, then provide below permission for the user given on External Instance.
+- If the user given to the Platform don't have privileged access, then provide below permission for the user given on Studio Workspace Instance/App Deployment Instance.
 - Have to execute these commands from privileged user.
   - Add user to docker group.
   - Make the user as owner for docker systemd process.